helgaosano/event-movies/README.md

 ## Requirements

-- Access to a computer
+- Access to a computer or any other device
 - Access to internet

 ## Phases

-- I created HTML, CSS, JavaSript, README and license files.
-- Setup basic layout of the page that was to be displayed using HTML and CSS.
-- JavaScript to make the page interactive.
-- Fetch method to fetch data from a public API
+I created HTML, CSS, JavaSript, README and license files.
+First I setup basic layout of the page that was to be displayed using HTML and CSS.
+I then used JavaScript to make the web page interactive.
+I also used fetch method to fetch data from a public API.
+Responsive website for small screens are implemented using using Media Queries.

 ## Installation Process